Jes087/NuGenomics-Assistant/README.md

 ## AI Assistance Disclosure

-Google Gemini (as an AI Assistant) was used for debugging, code refinement, CSS generation, a
+Google Gemini (as an AI Assistant) was used for debugging, code refinement, CSS generation, and documentation.